defano/digital-design/README.md

 The Papilio loader replaces standard JTAG device programming tools (providing a less expensive, more user friendly approach to FPGA development).
 The most reliable way to install this software on Linux is to clone its Git repository and run the installer script.

-The Papilio Loader requires Java and a USB device driver to operatre, plus we'll be using Git to fetch the Papilio software.
+The Papilio Loader requires Java and a USB device driver to operate, plus we'll be using Git to fetch it.
 Install these dependent packages first:

 ```
 $ sudo apt update